-However, as a result of these changes, in AC 2019-2020 the target was not met.
+In AC 2019-2020 the target was not met.
 In AC 2019-2020 (which includes data collected during the fall semester only), 14 out of 24 students (58%) met the expected 80% benchmark.

 In addition to the non-academic factors (lower N-count and limited data availability for collection due to impacts of the coronavirus pandemic), several reasons point to why the expected benchmark may not have been met, including: